 This one is the opposite.

-And for that reason, we like to write honest assessments of our competitors’ products to help our customers understand how they compare to ours.
+And for that reason, we write honest assessments of our competitors’ products to help our customers understand how they compare to ours.

 “How do you remain unbiased when selling a competitive product?” you may be asking.
 The answer is: